 Bennett’s Patch & White’s Paddock Nature Reserve

-Bennett’s Patch and White’s Paddock Nature Reserve in the Avon Gorge has been created as part of celebrations marking Bristol’s year as European Green Capital in 2015.
-The 12-acre former sports ground has now been turned into a meadow which provides lots of opportunities for nature and wildlife to thrive.
+Bennett’s Patch and White’s Paddock Nature Reserve sits within the Avon Gorge and was created as part of Bristol’s European Green Capital celebrations in 2015.
+The 12-acre site, once a sports ground, has since been transformed into a meadow that now supports a rich variety of wildlife.

-Unfortunately, there’s no direct parking for the reserve.
-You can enter the nature reserve by walking through Bishops Knoll (nearest parking is on Bramble Drive BS9 1RE) or Old Sneed Park Nature Reserve (park at Glenavon Park BS9 1RW).
+There is no direct parking at the reserve itself.
+Access is via neighbouring green spaces, either through Bishops Knoll (with the nearest parking on Bramble Drive, BS9 1RE) or via Old Sneed Park Nature Reserve (parking at Glenavon Park, BS9 1RW).

 View this post on Instagram